 Earlier this year, Reuters reported that a group of Chinese doctors found that 20 percent of coronavirus patients also had Legionnaires disease.
 Also cited in the Reuters’ piece was the findings of a group of Japanese doctors, published in the International Society of Travel Medicine.
 These doctors wrote about their experience with a patient who was infected with both the coronavirus and Legionella bacteria.
 The Chinese research has not been peer-reviewed and the Japanese patient may be an outlier, but the Legionella risks in buildings that have sat empty is real.

 Larger facilities should have a plan for dealing with the threat of waterborne illness.
 Small businesses, such as gyms, hotels, and restaurants, are more likely to be unprepared and must address issues of stagnant water before reopening.
 The risks for larger corporations, universities, and healthcare facilities are also high.

 Testing is needed to identify and eliminate Legionella risks in buildings.
 Pure Air Control Services’ Environmental Diagnostics Laboratory uses three methods to analyze water samples.
 The lab is a part of the CDC Elite Program and is also certified by the New York State Department of Health ELAP #12086 for Legionella Testing.

 Our Building Sciences Services provide effective ways to minimize the development and spread of the Legionella bacteria.
 We evaluate indoor environments based on a number of parameters, including HVAC zones within a building.
 Our HVAC Hygiene Assessment gauges the impact that HVAC systems have on indoor air quality.

-Contact Pure Air Control Services with questions about these services or to schedule a complete Building Health Check.
+Contact Pure Air Control Services with questions about these services and Covid-19 or to schedule a complete Building Health Check.
 Call 1-800-422-7873 today or email us here.